Dave-gilmore-aus/security-advisories/thunderbolt_rate_limit_bypass.md

 ## Timeline

+- **March 10, 2026** Initial email to maintainers to advise of vulnerablility.
-- **April 22, 2026:** Initial private disclosure initiated via GitHub Security Advisory to the Thunderbolt maintainers.
+- **April 22, 2026:** Disclosure initiated via GitHub Security Advisory to the Thunderbolt maintainers.
-- **May 26, 2026:** 34 days elapsed with no response or acknowledgment from the maintainers.
+- **May 26, 2026:** 77 days elapsed with no response or acknowledgment from the maintainers.
 Public disclosure published to establish tracking and user awareness.